sanagrwl/alfred-workflow-lookup-git-repos/README.md

 # Configuration
 1. Clone all the repos that you want to search in directory
 2. Specify the directory in workflow configuration.
-You can specify multiple directories by separating them with a comman(`,`).
+You can specify multiple directories by separating them with a comma(`,`).
+Eg: /Users/abc/bitbucket-repos, /Users/abc/github-repos

 ## Features